 - Understanding Ethereum Light Node

 - Concept of Merkle Tree in Ethereum

-EtherWorld's Good Read on Blockchain & Cryptocurrency
+EtherWorld's collection of Good Read on Blockchain & Cryptocurrency.

 For more updates, technical blogs and general discussion on Blockchain Technology, please Subscribe and follow us at Twitter, Facebook, Google+ and Medium.
 You can also reach us at email@example.com.